-For 2009, the target has been lowered to take into account enhanced security measures and other initiatives that will change procedures during the processing of licence applications and licence renewals.
+For 2009, the target has been lowered to take into account enhanced security measures and other initiatives that will increase the time it takes to process licence applications and licence renewals.
+ICBC anticipates that an increase in transaction time will adversely impact service satisfaction results in the short term.
 For 2010 and 2011, ICBC expects customer satisfaction to improve and to return to historical norms.